tex/unicode_convertor/README.md

   This is caused by some Microsoft Windows mappings that maps one unicode character to more than one characters.

+  Fixed by removing support to map from unicode to Microsoft Windows mappings.
+  There was bigger problem of unknown reason that has been fixed with this too.
+The thing is that m() throws badarg for any (unicode, {cp..., ...}) or (cp..., {unicode, ...}).

 Thanks to Witold Baryluk (baryluk) for his project to_unicode (https://github.com/baryluk/to_unicode) that served as inspiration for me.